The Digital Actuary Conference (Virtual Summit)

 Here are 3 answers I came up with, that helped me win this particular 'resistance battle'.

 Hopefully, you'll find a few of the ideas useful to help you overcome your own particular resistance, where ever you may find it in your own actuarial journey:

 1. Taking an agile, lean iteration approach.

-One of the summit speakers was a US Chief Actuary called Tim Fleming.
+One of the actuarial conference speakers was a US Chief Actuary called Tim Fleming.
 You may have seen Tim's talk on "The Modern Actuary".
 Tim done a stellar job diving into how we have to think differently about the role of the actuary in the changing world and what it takes to be successful.
 He offered a thought-provoking perspective on how actuaries should work in a modern context, and the importance of learning in our field.
 Very relevant to those of us looking to embrace the new digital world we are increasingly moving into.

 One powerful idea Tim discussed was that of taking an agile approach to projects.
 The agile approach has its roots in software development and a key part of of the agile approach is getting started and iterating incrementally as you go along.
 This approach has many benefits.
 Here are two key benefits: